brownvc/decoupled-style-descriptors/README.md

 ![High-level overview of approach.](sample.gif)

+We synthesize handwriting (bottom) in a target style (top) via learned spaces of style and content, and can exploit any available reference samples (middle) to improve output quality.

 ## Code release coming soon!
 Please watch and star this repo to be notified : )